 If you have a rewards credit card, the best reward card app is the app of your credit card issuer.
 Downloading it will let you manage every aspect of your credit card account on the go.
 You can do all kinds of things, from paying your bill to checking your rewards to adding an authorized user.
 And you’ll be able to log in using the same information as your online account.

-But you’re choosing between rewards credit cards, not credit card rewards programs.
-So your credit card rewards comparison should focus on finding the single best rewards card for your lifestyle.
-In other words, the quality of a rewards program matters in the sense that it impacts what you can redeem your earnings for and how much they’re worth when you do.
-But a credit card’s core terms – annual fee, rewards earning rates, etc. – are what matter most.… read full answer
+Given that your ultimate goal should be to find the single best rewards card for your needs, your focus should be more at the card level than the issuer or rewards program level.
+The quality of a rewards program matters in the sense that it impacts what you can redeem your earnings for and how much they’re worth when you do.
+But a credit card’s core terms – annual fee, rewards earning rates, etc. – are what matter most.

 With that being said, the first step in choosing the right rewards program is asking yourself this question: Do I rack up 30,000+ airline miles or 20+ hotel nights per year?